MustardChef/WSABuilds/README.md

-> [!NOTE]
+&gt; [!NOTE]
->
+&gt;
-> If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
+&gt; If you want to preseve your data, make a backup of the `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` file.
 After uninstalling, copy the VHDX file back to the `%LOCALAPPDATA%\Package\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache` folder.
 For a more comprehensive and detailed guide, take a look at the **Backup and Restore section** in this README markdown

 ### To remove WSA installed through WSABuild: